ashwani-adu3839/Natural-language-processing/README.md

 # Natural-language-processing
-Sequence to Sequence Natural language processing with Attention using beam search
+Sequence to Sequence Natural language processing with Attention using beam search.

+The model can be used for Language translation,